Community > Homesites

 The metal and wood roofs were often painted red.
 Window frames were often painted red or green.
 The body of the house was generally whitewashed.

-Homesites were arranged in orderly rows and each dwelling could have from two to six rooms that accommodated two or more married couples and their children.
+Homesites were arranged in orderly rows; each dwelling could have two to six rooms that accommodated two or more married couples and their children.
 Independent observers noted that homes were generally neat and orderly inside.

 Sources